Gdańsk: Kingdom of Poland

-Prussia, Napoleonic Free City and Germany
+Kingdom of Prussia, Napoleonic Free City and Germany

 Danzig was annexed by the Kingdom of Prussia in 1793 in the Second Partition of Poland.
 The population largely opposed the Prussian annexation and wanted the city to remain part of the Kingdom of Poland.
 The mayor of the city stepped down from his office due to the annexation.
 The notable city councilor Johann Uphagen also resigned as a sign of protest against the annexation.
-An attempted student uprising against Prussia led by Gottfried Benjamin Bartholdi was crushed quickly by the authorities in 1797.

-The combined Russian and Prussian forces besieged Danzig from January 1813 to January 1814.
+Independent currency (groschen coins) minted in the Free City of Danzig after Napoleon's entry in the aftermath of the Franco-Polish 1807 siege.

 Danzig’s integration into the Prussian kingdom soon fostered its economic revival.
 The city regained its significance as a Baltic port, though trade patterns shifted increasingly towards the British market.
 It also benefited from its integration into the Prussian customs territory, which had been expanded considerably since the Second Partition of Poland, and new postal links to Berlin, Königsberg, and Warsaw, which facilitated communication.

 During the Napoleonic Wars in 1807, the city was besieged and captured by a coalition of French, Polish, Italian, Saxon, and Baden forces.
 It then became the Free City of Danzig, a client state of the French Empire, which it remained until 1814, when it was captured by combined Prussian-Russian forces.
 In 1815, after France's defeat in the Napoleonic Wars, the city was restored to Prussia and became the capital of Regierungsbezirk Danzig within the province of West Prussia.

 Beginning in the 1820s, the Wisłoujście Fortress served as a prison, mainly for Polish political prisoners, including resistance members, protesters, insurgents of the November and January uprisings and refugees from the Russian Partition of Poland fleeing conscription into the Russian Army, and insurgents of the November Uprising were also imprisoned in Biskupia Górka (Bischofsberg).
 From May to June 1832 and in November 1833, more than 1,000 Polish insurgents departed partitioned Poland through the city's port, boarding ships bound for France, the United Kingdom and the United States (see Great Emigration).
 The population in 1843 was 62,000 inhabitants.